credibledoc/credible-doc/README.md

 A simple library for replacing of placeholders with a generated content.

 ## Usage
-Usage and description of application behavior [can be found here](substitution-doc/README.md).
+This [substitution-doc/README.md](substitution-doc/README.md) page contains description of application behavior.